 “If you’re genuinely doing a fat burning activity, it’s less intense than people think,” Kuzmiak-Ngiam said, particularly in places like Singapore since heart rate increases faster in warm weather.

 If you begin a run too briskly, it’s difficult for the body to switch from burning sugars to burning fats.
-However such long, moderately paced runs can be time-consuming.
+However, although the body burns fats during lower intensity workouts, the fat burning rate remains low and you have to exercise longer to burn the same amount of calories you would at higher intensities.
+Such long, moderately paced runs can be time-consuming.

 Step Up For Better Health

-To maximise the potential for weight loss from a calorie perspective, putting different stressors on the body such as bouts of high-intensity interval training makes the body work harder, which can re-start some weight loss, Kuzmiak-Ngiam said.
+To maximise the potential for weight loss from a calorie perspective, putting different stressors on the body such as bouts of high-intensity interval training makes the body work harder, Kuzmiak-Ngiam said.